Go Back

 Bake:

-• Wrap the pan in foil and place it in the oven.
+• Cover the pan in foil and place it in the oven.
 Bake the sliders for 20 to 30 minutes—remove them from the oven before the tops and spices on top get too browned.
 They should be hot all the way through and the cheese melted.

 • Use a spatula to remove and serve the sliders while they're hot.

 • Leftover sliders can be stored wrapped in the fridge.
-Warm up cold sliders covered with foil in a 400° F oven for about 25 minutes.
+Warm up cold sliders covered with foil in a 350° F oven for about 20 minutes.

 OPTION: PORK SHOULDER

-• Pork shoulder can used in place of the pork loin - it will take 8 hours to cook in a slow cooker, so plan for this extra time.
+• Pork shoulder can used in place of the pork loin—it will take 8 hours to cook in a slow cooker, so plan for this extra time.

 • Use a boneless pork shoulder, approximately 4 pounds.
 Cut the shoulder into 2 or 3 pieces.
 Rub the pieces all over with a Southwest spice blend or other spicy blend of your choosing.